 Mark Dvoretsky suggests three training methods which can help in realizing this goal.

-This training approach can help to you to greatly improve positional vision.
+This training approach can help you to greatly improve positional vision.
 It will also make sure that you actually understand the game you’re studying in a much greater extent than if you just skim through the moves and read the annotations, without applying yourself.

 The key of this exercise is to pick meaningful positions to be analyzed and later played out against a human or a computer opponent.
 By meaningful positions, Dvoretsky means the ones that are common at chess and have a clear way to achieve a win or a draw.